tao-software/tao-schedule-update/readme.txt

 == Changelog ==

+= 1.08 =

+* fix issue where releasedate would not display for post types that do not support authorship
+* fix issue where other plugins register posttypes after tao-schedule-update initializes

 = 1.07 =

 * fix issue where gmt post dates where not updated correctly (thanks to CheeseDurger)